TDEE Calculator

 1. Basal Metabolic Rate (BMR)

-BMR stands for Basal Metabolic Rate, which is the minimum amount of energy or calories required to sustain essential bodily functions while at rest.
+BMR stands for Basal Metabolic Rate, the minimum amount of energy or calories required to sustain essential bodily functions while at rest.
 These functions include breathing, blood circulation, and organ function.

 While RMR (resting metabolic rate) and BMR (basal metabolic rate) are often used interchangeably, they differ.